RezaZar/CarND_P2_TrafficSignClassifier/CarND_P2_RZ_TrafficSignClassifier.md

 ### Train, Validate and Test the Model

 A validation set is used to assess how well the model is performing.
 To better train the model, training data is shuffled.
-The model is trained for 100 Epochs with a batch size of 200.
+Model and training details are as follows:
+Epochs: 100 Epochs are uses to train the model.
+I could not get validation accuracy of greater than 93 when trained for less epochs.
+Batch Size: Batch size is set to 200
+Learning rate: A variable learning rate is used based on epoch number, learnrate = 0.001 * pow(0.99,i), to help the model train faster at earlier epochs and avoid overfitting at later epochs
+Optimizer: Adam Optimizer is used as explained in the classroom

 Loss and accuracy for training and validation data is illustrated in the following graphs: